 - Columns that most likely will be reused by others

 - Enterprise or custom search down the road.
-If in future, you think you will be building custom or enterprise search for your Intranet, you are better off creating site columns.
+If, in the future, you think you will be building custom or enterprise search for your Intranet, you are better off creating site columns.
 That is because when you create site columns, behind the scenes, SharePoint indexes and maps the indexed properties (called crawled properties) to something called managed properties.
 With list columns, the crawling part does take place, but the mapping to managed properties part does not.
 In case you are confused by all this technical lingo, I will publish a separate post on the topic down the road.
 For now, it is just something to keep in mind.